alexandra-simeonova/drafts/content-guidelines.md

 # Content Guidelines

-These guidelines can be used to create Luigi documentation.
+This page contains instructions on how to create documentation for Luigi.
+It explains some of the basic rules about formatting, links, terminology, and more.

 ## Audience

-The audience of the Luigi docs are developers or managers interested in implementing a micro frontend UI solution.
+The readers of Luigi documentation are mainly developers interested in implementing a micro frontend UI solution.
 It is assumed the reader already has basic knowledge of web development.
+Do not explain general concepts, but only specific instructions for Luigi.
+Of course, this rule can have exceptions, for example explaining what micro frontends are in the getting started guide, since they are a relatively new concept in the development world.

-## Strategy
+## Language

-The purpose of documentation is to explain concepts and provide step-by-step instructions on how to use Luigi.
+When writing documentation, you should adhere to a few basic rules:
+- Use active voice.
+For example, instead of writing *Luigi Client should be installed...*, write *Install Luigi Client...*.
+- Do not use slang or abbreviations.
+This also means you should not use contractions ("don't" instead of "do not") or short forms ("info" instead of "information").
+- Use the present tense.
+- Use concise language and avoid long blocks of text.
+Lists, tables, or subheadings can help you with that.

-Give practical examples of features whenever possible.
-The users should be able to see clearly how to use a given command/property.
-Point to the [Luigi fiddle](https://fiddle.luigi-project.io/) as a tool where users can experiment with features.
+- Give practical examples of features instead of only using words to explain them.
+Additionally, link to the [Luigi fiddle](https://fiddle.luigi-project.io/) as a tool where users can experiment with features.

 ## Formatting

-Documentation for Luigi is written in **Markdown**.
+Documentation for Luigi is written in the form of Markdown files on GitHub.
+Find more about what GitHub-flavored Markdown is [here](https://github.github.com/gfm).

+Documentation is located in the `luigi/docs` folder in the [Luigi repository](https://github.com/SAP/luigi).
+Search the already available documentation before adding new content to make sure there are no duplicates.

 ### Headings

 Use H1 headings (preceded by # in Markdown) only at the start of the document to indicate the document name.

 Only use H2 and H3 headings for any subsequent categories.
-Do not use H4 (####) or anything smaller than that.
+Do not use H4 (####) headings or lower.

 ### Lists

-Use bulletpoints (written with a * or - in Markdown) to create lists.
+Lists are very useful for breaking up text and providing instructions.

+- Use bullet points (created with * or -) for lists involving general explanations.
+- Use numbered lists only for step-by-step instructions.

 ### Tables

-Use a Markdown table generatior such as [this] to create tables.
-Although this is not the only way to create tables in Markdown, it is easier to edit even as a raw file.
+Use tables when content needs comparison or to organize small bits of information.
+Keep in mind that in Markdown it is not possible to break up the content of a table cell into separate lines or bulletpoints, therefore tables are not useful when they contain long sentences or lists.

+You can find an example of a table in the [Styles](#styles) section of this document.

 ### Code snippets

-Must be surrounded with the Markdown code block tag and the programming language should be specified.
+Code snippets must be surrounded with the Markdown code block tag and the programming language should be specified.
+Make sure to indent code correctly using your text editor (2 space indentation is the default).

 For example:

 ```javascript
 Luigi.setConfig({
   routing: {